-Social media marketing is no longer optional for most businesses in play today.
-With so many businesses battling for the diminishing attention span of consumers, there are a lot of businesses and organizations winning the hearts of their audiences one tweet, snap, and post at a time.
+Social media marketing is no longer optional for most businesses today.
+With so many battling for the diminishing attention span of consumers, there are a lot of businesses and organizations winning the hearts of their audiences one tweet, snap, and post at a time.
 But not every brand has social media figured out and many of them run into problems.
-Here are five of the most common social media problems and how to go about solving them!
+Here are five of the most common social media problems and how to go about solving them.

 1. Lacking a Strategy

 Problem: So much of social media marketing is being conducted without any clear strategy in place.
-Perhaps this is a result of there being 31,200,000 Google search results for the search phrase of “the importance of social media marketing.”
+Perhaps this is a result of 31,200,000 Google search results for the phrase “the importance of social media marketing.”
 Whatever the reason, the certainty of being successful with your social media is much closer to 0% than 100% without a plan in place.

 Solution: Like any other facet of digital marketing, sound social media strategy starts with clear objectives.
-These objectives need to tie into the needs of the business.
-Social media objectives could include community building, branding/awareness, lead generation, engagement, driving traffic/audience building, and others.
+These could include community building, branding/awareness, lead generation, engagement, driving traffic/audience building, and others.
 From there, you’ll need to outline specific strategies and tactics that support your organization accomplishing its objectives and benefiting the business.

 2. Too Much Automation